AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/grant-access-my-work.md

    >Access requests that are no longer valid (because they were granted by another user) are automatically removed from your access list after two weeks.

 1. (Optional) If the user included a message with the request, the message is displayed next to&nbsp;the orange message icon.
-1. In the `Change access` drop-down list, select the level of access that you want to grant to the user.
+1. In the **Change access** drop-down list, select the level of access that you want to grant to the user.
    Or
-   Click `Ignore` to remove the access request from your list.
+   Click **Ignore** to remove the access request from your list.
    The user who is requesting access is&nbsp;not notified that you ignored the request, and the request is still displayed in the user's Work I've Submitted for Approval area.

-1. Click `Grant Access`.
+1. Click **Grant Access**.

 ## Configure Email Notifications for Requests

 You can configure whether you receive email notifications for access requests.
 Your Workfront administrator can disable this functionality (as described in [Configure event notifications for everyone in the system](../../administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md)).

+1. My Settings
-1. Click `Preferences`, or scroll to the Preferences section.
+1. Click **Preferences**, or scroll to the Preferences section.
-1. In the `Email Me When` drop-down list, select or deselect `Someone requests access from me`, depending on whether you want to receive email notifications when another user requests access from you or not.
+1. In the **Email Me When** drop-down list, select or deselect **Someone requests access from me**, depending on whether you want to receive email notifications when another user requests access from you or not.

-1. Click `Save Changes`.
+1. Click **Save Changes**.